5 reasons to set sail to Sardinia

-Sardegna, second biggest island located in the mediterranean sea is well-known for its stunning scenery, its amazing cuisine and fancy residents.
-One thing for sure is that Sargegna is a huge playground for boat-lovers and cruiser from all skills – either a day on the water or an entire week to sail.
+Sardinia, second biggest island located in the mediterranean sea, is well-known for its stunning scenery, its amazing cuisine and fancy residents.
+One thing for sure is that Sardinia is a huge playground for boat-lovers and cruisers of all skills – either for a day on the water or an entire week of sailing.

-While the north of the island is a more popular area -hence, more crowded during summer, the south is aimed at cruisers as it requires a greater expertise level.
-Landscapes speaking, each area is rich in lovely beaches and unspoiled coast.
-One the main advantage of sailing around Sardinia is that you’ll experience and see theses places from a particular panorama
+While the north of the island is a more popular area -hence, more crowded during summer, the south is aimed at sailors as it requires a greater expertise level.
+Landscape speaking, each area is rich with lovely beaches and unspoiled coasts.
+One of the main advantages of sailing around Sardinia is that you’ll experience and see theses places from a particular panorama

-And if the promises of clear crystal water, warm weather or amazing anchorage spot hadn’t hooked you yet, we selected 5 reasons for boating in Sardinia to convince you.
+And if the promises of clear crystal water, warm weather and amazing anchorage spots haven’t hooked you yet, we selected 5 reasons for boating in Sardinia to convince you.

 Cala Coticcio aka tahiti bay